Distributor or commercial agent: a dilemma

 Also make sure you yourself are a reliable party for your foreign business partner.
 Check the Business Register regularly to make sure the details about your company are still correct.

-With this list in hand, hold talks with multiple parties and take a look behind the scenes at the companies themselves.
+With this in mind, hold talks with multiple parties.
+Also take a look behind the scenes at the companies themselves.
 The best match gets ‘the job’.
 It is important to trust your gut feeling: your partner should look good on paper and feel good, too.

 Agreements

-Regardless of whether you partner up with an agent or distributor, you should lay down agreements .
+Regardless of whether you partner up with an agent or distributor, you should lay down agreements in writing.
 This is not mandatory, but we strongly recommend that you do so.

 Distribution agreement